dvdvideo1234/EnvironmentOrganizer/readme.md

    This addon is here to meke it run automatically on startup when enabled based on user-defined settings.
    My life was going to be much easier back then when I recorded: https://www.youtube.com/watch?v=herJj_aRJvY

-Q: How can I use this thing ?
+Q: How can I use this script ?
-A: Whenever you change a console variable, a callback for the environment settings adjustment will be triggered, which will reload all the settings for the related member into the server "NEW" environment.
+A: Whenever you change a console variable, a callback for the environment settings adjustment will be triggered, which will reload all the settings for the related member into the server "USER" environment.
 If you do agree with this change you can call a user command to apply it, usually one of the following prefixed "envorganiser_" of course.
-     Syntax: "envorganiser_<adjuster-member> <store-container>" ( For example: "envorganiser_setairdensity NEW")
+     Syntax: "envorganiser_<adjuster-member> <store-container>" ( For example: "envorganiser_setairdensity USER")
    Value <adjuster-member> must be one of the following:
-     setairdensity  --> Applies the air density environment setting setgravity     --> Applies the gravity environment setting setperformance --> Applies the performance environment settings Value <store-container> must be either "NEW" or "OLD".
+     setairdensity  --> Applies the air density environment setting setgravity     --> Applies the gravity environment setting setperformance --> Applies the performance environment settings Value <store-container> must be either "USER" or "INIT".
-     When "NEW" is selected, the script adjusts the environment settings directly form the values of the console variables dedicated to that member ( For the example above it will load console variable "envorganiser_airdensity" into the environment).
+     When "USER" is selected, the script adjusts the environment settings directly form the values of the console variables dedicated to that member ( For the example above it will load console variable "envorganiser_airdensity" into the environment).
-     When "OLD" is selected, the script adjusts the environment settings from the stored values taken during initialization.
+     When "INIT" is selected, the script adjusts the environment settings from the stored values taken during initialization.
 This option represents a base/initial/default setting that stores the original values, so the user can switch between the server defaults and the personal ones on demand.

-Q: So what custom environment variables were included ?
+Q: So which custom environment variables were included ?
 A: Here they are, prefixed with "envorganiser_" of course:
    Member: envSetAirDensity: https://wiki.garrysmod.com/page/Category:number
      airdensity --> The air density of the server